Namhkam, Shan State: Education

 As of 2017, there are two high schools, three middle schools, 100 primary schools and one monastic school in Namhkam.

 Agriculture

 Cultivation of the opium poppy in the area during British rule caused considerable deforestation, noted in 1920 east of a line from Lashio to Namhkam.
-A 2005 survey carried out by the Shan State Peace Council recorded 1,800 drug addicts in Namhkam alone, and community-run rehabilitation centers were set up to tackle the rising problem of addiction.
+A 2005 survey by the Shan State Peace Council recorded 1,800 drug addicts in Namhkam alone.
+Community-run rehabilitation centers were set up to tackle the rising problem of addiction.
 The first of these facilities were constructed in 1998, but were declared illegal and forced to close down in 2000 by authorities.
 Buddhist monks and teachers in Namhkam are also involved in the amelioration of the HIV/AIDS issue amongst drug users.

 Hsinshweli high yield hybrid rice cultivation has been promoted in recent years by authorities in the region.
 The results were disaterous for Shan farmers and left many of them in destitute.